jsinger67/scangen/README.md

 ## The approach

 The approach taken is to generate a source file that can be used as a module in another crate.
-The input for the generation is a slice of patterns where each represent a single token.
+The input for the generation is a slice of pattern where each represent a single token.
 The pattern index the scanner returns in the match corresponds to the index in the pattern slice.
-The patterns in the given slice should be ordered by precedence, i.e. patterns with lower index have higher precedence if the match yields multiple results with the same length.
+The pattern in the given slice should be ordered by precedence, i.e. pattern with lower index have higher precedence if the match yields multiple results with the same length.
 This is pretty much the behavior of Lex/Flex.

 Internally the library converts each pattern in a NFA.
 The NFA is later converted into a DFA which itself is minimized afterwards.
-Each character or character class is treated as a character class eventually and they are shared over all DFAs in the resulting Regex (multi DFA).
+Each character or character class is treated as a character class eventually and they are shared over all DFAs in the resulting Scanner (multi DFA).
 For each character class a match function is generated.
 This approach frees the library from the necessity to include unicode tables and nevertheless providing basic unicode support.

 ## Guard rails

 * The generated scanners are character oriented, i.e. no `u8` support is intended.
-Patterns are `&[&str]` and the input is `&str`.
+Pattern are `&[&str]` and the input is `&str`.
 * The generated scanner uses the `scangen` crate as a reference, so this dependency has to be added.
 Use the feature `runtime` when referencing this crate in the generated scanner.